bachelor-2014/report/v2/porting.md

 emitted as events in the system.
 The code starts by loading up all of the different components, after this initial setup it waits for instructions.
 More can be read about the architecture of the C++ core in section \ref{modularity}.
+Feature wise the C++ core implements the same features as the original robot and allows for:

+* Moving the axes using the stepper motors
+* Moving the servo motors
+* Camera calibration
+* Image stitching a new feature discussed in chapter \ref{stitching}
+* Droplet detection
+* Data logging

 <!-- NodeJS -->
 The NodeJS part of our code base, is mostly intended to make it easier for us to